ArnoldGrosberg/contacts_application_javafx/README.md

 ### Installing

-Copy the files to a datamodel folder and install Java 11 jdk and add JavaFX library to the project structure.
+Copy Main, main.fxml, Controller, contactdialog.fxml, ContactController to a folder named "sample" and Contact, ContactData to a folder which is inside sample and named "datamodel".
+Install Java 11 jdk and add JavaFX library to the project structure.

 ## Running the tests
 This test is to make sure that everything is installed and the app works correctly.